 First, let’s consider some of the reasons why your hot tub might be leaking so that you have a better idea of what you’re looking at.

-- The heater: The next reason why hot tubs leak most commonly is due to problems with the heater.
-You will need to check all the parts of the heater, including the heater itself, the pressure switch, and the other parts.
-If you do find that there is water leaking from this part of your hot tub, you will need to order new parts.
+- The heater: The following reason why hot tubs leak most commonly is due to problems with the heater.
+You will need to check all the heater parts, including the heater itself, the pressure switch, and the other parts.
+If you find water leaking from this part of your hot tub, you will need to order new parts.

-- The valves: Your hot tub has several different types of valves that will need to be checked and evaluated.
-You will want to make sure that you check all the different valves carefully.
-It is possible that you will have to replace the valves if you find that they are the culprit.
+- The valves: Your hot tub has several different valves that will need to be checked and evaluated.
+You will want to make sure that you check all the various valves carefully.
+You may have to replace the valves if you find that they are the culprit.

 - The union fittings: These are surrounding the pump and the heater.
-They are also a very common cause for your hot tub to leak as the union fittings tend to get loose over time.
+They are also a prevalent cause for your hot tub to leak as the union fittings tend to get loose over time.
 If you find that this is the case, the most important thing to remember is that you should never attempt to fix them with a wrench.
-You should only tighten these fittings by hand.
+Instead, it would be best if you only tightened these fittings by hand.

-- The connections: It’s possible for the connections to be the cause, too.
-In this case, the most that you will usually need to do in order to fix them is simply reseal or tighten the connections- by hand, of course.
+- The connections: The connections can be the cause, too.
+In this case, the most that you will usually need to do to fix them is reseal or tighten the connections- by hand, of course.
 If the jet is leaking, this is most often due to a problem with the gasket.
 One of the PVC pipes may also have a hole or a crack that is causing the leak.
 In this case, you can use Plast-Aid to fix it.

 Keep in mind

-- Just because you have a brand new hot tub does not mean that it will not be susceptible to leaks whatsoever.
+- Just because you have a brand new hot tub does not mean that it will be susceptible to any leaks.
 This is because something might have gotten loose during shipment as your hot tub jostled around in the truck.

 - Again, if you find that the source of the leak is something that came loose, you have to make sure that you tighten this loose part by hand.
 Tightening it with a wrench could completely damage everything.